How Teachers Can Create Effective Online Coursesby Becton Loveless

 Unsurprisingly, different industries have tried to take advantage of this new interconnectedness.
 Businesses now use software to keep team members connected even when they’re scattered around the world, and entertainment companies place a big emphasis on nurturing online communities where they can encourage discussion of their products.
 The education industry has not overlooked the rise of the internet and the potentially powerful role it can play, and educators have now been using the web to deliver educational content for more than a decade.

 However, despite years of using the internet to deliver content, educators often fail to understand what can make their online most effective.
 Many educators feel that simply by recording their lectures and putting them online that they’ve done their duty as far as creating online content.
-However, there’s far more involved to creating effective online educational content.
+However, there’s far more involved in creating effective online educational content.

 Basic Tools for Educators

 Before examining some best practices that educators should keep in mind when putting together online courses, it’s best to examine the tools they have available to them.
-When educators think about putting their lessons online, they often think about using vide in combination with text.
+When educators think about putting their lessons online, they often think about using video in combination with text.
 While it’s true that this is a common approach, how should these formats be delivered?
 What system will teachers use ?
 These are only some of the questions that educators should ask.

 However, YouTube isn’t the only method of delivering video content.
 In their review of video formats, the researchers Malaga and Koppel identified five different formats that educators could use when encoding their videos.
 These formats included AVI, WMV, FLV, MOV, and MP4.
 Each format has its own advantages.
 For instance, AVI is uncompressed video, which means video is often higher quality but the file sizes are larger.
 On the other hand, WMV comes in smaller file sizes but also lower visual quality.